kalilurrahman/CrackingSeleniumInterviewCodeExamples/README.md

-# CrackingSeleniumInterviewCodeExamples
+# TheScienceOfSeleniumCode
- Associated Code for Cracking Selenium Interview Code Examples
+Associated Code for "The Science Of Selenium" Book's Code Examples

  This code sample is included in the following manner.